krbfinley/Poker-Game-Project/README.md

-# Poker-Game-Project
+# Poker Game Project♠️
 I constructed a game of Texas Hold'em using arrays, 2D arrays, loops, exception handling, and JUnit Testing.
+This project simulates the functionality of a poker game, including dealing hands, evaluating winning combinations, and managing player actions.
+It demonstrates the application of key programming concepts such as object-oriented design and test-driven development to ensure robust and error-free gameplay.
+The game logic was extensively tested using JUnit to validate hand evaluations and game outcomes.